skoriche/Climate-REF4CMIP/packages/climate-ref-esmvaltool/README.md

 # climate-ref-esmvaltool

-Use [ESMValTool](https://esmvaltool.org/) as a REF metrics provider.
+Use [ESMValTool](https://esmvaltool.org/) as a REF diagnostic provider.

 To use this, install ESMValTool and then install the REF into the same conda environment.